|

 prey by grasping it in their talons as other raptors do.

-The peregrine lives on rocky cliffs where its
+The peregrine lives on rocky cliffs, generally

-nest is unapproachable from the ground.
-Because
+unapproachable from the ground, and

-released 4,000 captive-bred peregrines in 28 states over 25 years.
 Peregrines are the favored bird of falconers,

 and have been used in hunting for thousands of years.
 Falconers played